davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Properties of a Consensus Algorithm

-Now that we have an idea of when we'd want to use a consensus algorithm, let's draw up some requirements: what do we need the algorithm to be able to do for us?
+Next let's think about what consensus algorithms need to do.

 Unfortunately for me, the author, there isn't a well-accepted set of consensus properties I can just rattle off here.
-Database people have ACID (*atomic, consistent, isolated, durable*); there's no catchy acronym for consensus algorithms, so I'm just going to have to wing it here.
-Of course, we shouldn't let that stop us from coming up with big fancy words to name our properties!
-Big words are useful for sounding super smart and intimidating people.
+Whereas database people have ACID (*atomic, consistent, isolated, durable*), we don't have a catchy acronym or a widely accepted set of required properties.
+We're going to have to wing it!
+Of course, we should still come up with big fancy words to name our ideas; big words are useful tools for sounding super smart and intimidating people.

 ### Coherence

 First, let's cover the basic correctness condition.
-The point of a consensus algorithm is to keep computers in sync; so at the end of the algorithm, all computers that participted should have the same state.
+The point of a consensus algorithm is to keep computers in sync; so at the end of the algorithm, all computers that participted had better end up with same state!
 Let's call this most basic requirement the **coherence** property.

 ### Conflict Resolution

 What else?
-I think we're also going to need a **conflict resolution** property.
+Another core feature we'll need is **conflict resolution**.
 What if two people try to update the same key of our key-value store?
 What if two nodes try to obtain the same lock using our distributed lock service?
 We need to choose one and only one correct answer.
 We need a way to resolve concurrent updates that conflict with one another.

-For our purposes, it should be fine to resolve conflicts by picking one of the updates arbitrarily.
-For example, if two nodes using our key-value store try to update the same key at the same time, we'll arbitrarily pick one to keep and reject the other.
-As long as we pick somebody's proposal (and not something else), we should be good here.
+At least for our purposes, it should be fine to resolve conflicts arbitrarily; as long as the algorithm decides on one of the proposed updates, it doesn't matter which one it chooses.

 ### No Decoherence

-One aspect of conflict resolution is so important, I want to call it out as its own property: we need a no-takebacks rule!
+So far, we know the algorithm needs to resolve potential conflicts and enter a state of 'coherence' in which every machine knows what final value the system decided on.
+On top of this, we need to add another constraint: once the system has entered this coherence state, it must never leave it &mdash; not in 3 years from now, nor 3 nanoseconds from now.
+We'll call this the **no-decoherence** property.

-Before a consensus algorithm runs, we might have multiple proposed values that could end up being the one we pick; the state of the system is as-yet undecided.
-By the end of the algorithm, the conflict should have been resolved; at that point the state of the system is now decided.
-At some point, the system as a whole must transition from 'undecided' to 'decided''.
-The instant it becomes possible for a nycaller to tell that the system has decided on a particular value, that value must be locked in permanently &mdash; the algorithm must never go back and change its mind!
-I'll call this property **no-decoherence**.
+Think of the chaos that would ensue if we didn't have this!
+Someone using our consensus-based lock service could see they have the lock and move on, unaware that the system then changed its mind later on and gave the lock to someone else.
+Then two nodes could think they both have the lock at the same time!

-Think of the chaos that would ensue if we didn't provide this guarantee!
-Key-value updates would appear to be accepted, but then disappear; nodes would think they had grabbed locks, but then lose them unknowingly.
+The no-decoherence requirement might seem obvious right now, but once we move on to designing consensus algorithms, it'll turn out to be quite tricky to guarantee this property is always held!

 ### Fault Tolerance

 Finally, as we talked about earlier, we're going to need **fault tolerance** &mdash; the algorithm should work even if individual computers or parts of the network are having problems.

 This raises an important question: what, exactly, is a fault?